 Church of the Resurrection loves their congregation, the performing arts, children’s services, and leading people back to Christ.
-But Miller says that it’s essential to differentiate those loves from the church’s greatest love.
+But the church had to differentiate those loves from their greatest love, which is worship.

-For Church of the Resurrection, Miller says that worship is their greatest love.
 During their build process, most of the money, time, and resources went into designing a spectacular worship center while creating functional children’s areas, lobby spaces, and other office and classroom areas of the church.
-By investing in one key space—the sanctuary—Church of the Resurrection tells the story of a worship-centric church.
+By investing in one key space—the sanctuary—Church of the Resurrection tells the story of a worship-focused church.